WHO: Europe the only region with rise in COVID-19 last week

-LONDON (AP) — The World Health Organization said there was a 7% rise in new coronavirus cases across Europe last week, the only region in the world where cases increased.
+LONDON (AP) — The World Health Organization said there was a 7% rise in new coronavirus cases across Europe last week, the only region in the world where cases increased, and said uneven vaccine uptake posed a threat to the continent.

-In its weekly assessment of the pandemic released late Tuesday, the U.N. health agency said there were about 2.7 million new COVID-19 cases and more than 46,000 deaths last week, similar to the numbers reported the previous week.
-Britain, Russia and Turkey accounted for the most cases.
+In its weekly assessment of the pandemic, the U.N. health agency said there were about 2.7 million new COVID-19 cases and more than 46,000 deaths last week worldwide, similar to the numbers reported the previous week.

-The biggest drop in COVID-19 cases were seen in Africa and the Western Pacific, where infections fell by about 18% and 16%, respectively.
-The number of deaths in Africa also declined by about a quarter, despite the dire shortage of vaccines on the continent.
-Other regions including the Americas and the Middle East, reported similar numbers to the previous week, WHO said.

-But for the third consecutive week, coronavirus cases have jumped in Europe, with about 1.3 million new cases.
-More than half of countries in the region reported a rise in their COVID-19 numbers, WHO said.
+In a statement Wednesday, WHO’s Europe office said 1 billion coronavirus vaccines have now been administered across the continent and described uneven vaccine uptake as “the region’s biggest enemy in the fight against COVID-19.”

 In the past week, Russia has repeatedly broken new daily records for COVID-19 cases and the number of infections in the U.K. has surged to levels not seen since mid-July.